This post contains affiliate links.

 What Is Prayer?

-- Intercessory Prayer: Praying on behalf of others.
+- Intercessory Prayer: Praying for others.

 - Petitionary Prayer: Asking for specific needs or desires.